djndl1/CSNotes/os/concepts/processes_threads.md

-The most central concept in any operating system is the _process_: an abstract of a running program.
+The most central concept in any operating system is the _process_: an abstract of a running program that turns a physical CPU into multiple virtual CPU.
 Processes are one of the oldest and most important abstractions that operating systems provide.

 # Process